istio/istio/mixer/doc/dev/development.md

 ## Prerequisites

-The Mixer code base has only a few external dependencies you need to setup before being able to build and run the code.
+Mixer's code base has only a few external dependencies you need to setup before being able to build and run the code.

 ### Setting up Go